HJuls2/game-of-life/README.md

 The ***Model*** in Angular is essentially played by some user-defined class referenced in the components Typescript files or/and by the components themselves.

+## Exam-related informations

+All the requirements listed in the assignement text are satistied; the application also implements the *cell history* **extra** feature.

 ## Installation

  Clone the repository and serve the content inside the `/dist/game-of-life` folder with a software web server of your choice.